 Personalized instruction suited to your schedule!
 Call or email for pricing and availability.
 Instructors follow our Path to Independence curriculum.Private Instruction Info

 Want to just try your hand at glassblowing?
 You can make an item in the Hotshop!
 Our Experiences are great for making something you can show off to your friends and family!
-Come in Wednesday-Friday, 10:00a-2:00p for a walk-in Experience, schedule a group Private Experience anytime an artist is available, or try it out at our Third Friday open house!More About Third Friday
+Come in Wednesday-Friday, 10:00a-2:00p for a walk-in Experience, schedule a group Private Experience anytime an artist is available, or try it out at our Third Friday open house!Experience Info

 Dan Alexander - Hotshop Manager